GoogleChrome/web.dev/src/site/content/en/learn/html/attributes/index.md

 For example, when creating a tabbed design pattern, the [`tab`](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Roles/tab_role), `tablist` and
 [`tabpanel`](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Roles/tabpanel_role) roles can be used.
 Someone who can physically see the user-interface has learned by experience how to navigate the widget and make different panels visible by clicking on associated tabs.
-Including the `tab` role with <button role=”tab”> when a group of buttons is used to show different panels lets the screen reader user know that the <button> that currently has focus can toggle a related panel into view rather than implementing typical button-like functionality.
+Including the `tab` role with <button role="tab"> when a group of buttons is used to show different panels lets the screen reader user know that the <button> that currently has focus can toggle a related panel into view rather than implementing typical button-like functionality.

-The `role` attribute doesn't change browser behavior or alter keyboard or pointer device interactions—adding `role=”button”`to a <span>
+The `role` attribute doesn't change browser behavior or alter keyboard or pointer device interactions—adding `role="button"`to a <span>
 does not turn it into a <button>.
 This is why using semantic HTML elements for their intended purpose is recommended.
 However, when using the right element is not possible, the `role` attribute enables informing screen reader users when a non-semantic element has been retrofitted into a semantic element's role.